fbielejec/fbielejec.github.io/_posts/2019-02-16-docker-travis-continuous-deployment.md

 # <a name="dockerfile">Writing a Dockerfile</a>

 Let's assume our project is shipped as a jar file, and needs a JRE environment to run.
-In that case all we need can be is a following `Dockerfile`:
+In that case all we need is a following `Dockerfile`:

 ```
 FROM adoptopenjdk/openjdk8:latest